alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 However, I do think it needed to be a blog post.

-One of the big reasons was videos.
-When planning the post, I knew that I wanted lots of videos.
+One reason was that I knew I wanted lots of videos.
 It is so, so much easier to explain the behavior of these algorithms if you can actually show videos of those behaviors.
-Writing it as a blog post made this easier.
+Papers have videos too, but they're often marked as supplemental material, whereas I wanted them to be front and center.

-Another was that I deliberately wanted to strike a more colloquial tone.
-If it wasn't clear from the Futurama meme, the post was never trying to be scholarly or formal.
+Another was that I deliberately wanted to be more colloquial.
+If it wasn't clear from the Futurama meme, the post was never trying to be formal.
 It's not that formal writing is a bad writing style.
 It's more that there's a time and place for it, and I found it easier to make the points I wanted to make if I let the writing be looser.

-Although both of these reasons matter, the more important reasons were that I wanted to be more opinionated, and I was aiming for a narrower target audience.
+Both of those reasons played a role in my decision to write a blog post instead of paper, but they're also both fairly superficial.
+The most important reasons went a bit deeper.

 This is going to sound pretentious, but the medium of writing affects expectations about that writing.
-Messaging apps encourage short sentence, whereas email encourages longer paragraphs.
+Messaging apps encourage short sentences, whereas email encourages longer paragraphs, and that influences the kind of messages you can get across.
 In a similar vein, I feel that blog posts encourage stating opinions, whereas papers encourage stating truths.
 This might not make sense, so let me explain.

 Both blog posts
-and papers try to argue something by presenting evidence that supports something and explaining away evidence that refutes it.
+and papers argue their points by presenting evidence that support their points and explaining away evidence that refutes them.
 That's practically the definition of writing.
 However, I feel that papers in particular are held to a high standard.
-People expect papers to be both comprehensive and careful about their conclusions.
+People expect papers to be both careful and comprehensive.
 Whether the average paper does this is up for debate, but it's certainly what people aim for.

-If papers are supposed to be kernels of truth about the world, then it's only natural that they be careful in their analysis.
+If papers are supposed to be kernels of truth about the world, then it's only natural that people expect high-quality arguments, where every claim is backed up with evidence.
 But the flip side of this is that it's harder for papers to speculate.
-Increasing the burden of proof places restrictions on what you can say.
+Increasing the burden of proof restricts what you can say.
+For particularly nebulous topics, it can be hard to reach that burden of proof.

-In contrast, blog posts, keynote talks, and so on are often much more free to state opinions, rather than facts.
-Of course, people still *expect* your argument to be solid, but it's not required.
+In contrast, blog posts, keynote talks, and so on are much more free to be opinionated.
+People still *expect* your argument to be solid, but the burden of proof for "acceptable blog post" feels lower.
-That makes blog posts well-suited for writing about topics that are inherently up for debate.
+That makes them well-suited for writing about topics that are inherently up for debate.
 Topics like, say, the state of a field, and where it is, and where it's going.